-The Online Family Carer Support Group, an initiative of Care Alliance Ireland, offers peer-to-peer support to family carers all around the country.
-The support group, which was set up in March 2020 in the wake of the Covid-19 pandemic, is moderated by a mix of professionals and family carers, offering a safe space to discuss all aspects of the life of a family carer, to ask and receive advice, and learn from other members experience.
+The Online Family Carer Support Group, an initiative of Care Alliance Ireland, supported by once off funding from the Community Foundation of Ireland and the National Lottery, offers peer-to-peer support to family carers all around the country.
+The support group, which was set up in March 2020 in the wake of the Covid-19 pandemic, is moderated by a mix of health and social care professionals and family carers, offering a safe space to discuss all aspects of the life of a family carer, to ask and receive advice, and learn from other members experience.

-In February 2021, thanks to once off funding from the Community Foundation of Ireland, Tara O’Connor was appointed as part-time project worker to manage the support group.
+In February 2021, thanks to once off funding from the Community Foundation of Ireland, Tara O’Connor was appointed as part-time project worker to manage the support group and the evolving activities.

-The group has a current membership of over 2,100 family carers and a retention rate of 94%.
+As of July 2021, the group has a membership of over 2,700 family carers and a retention rate of 94%.

 91% of the members of the group had never engaged with face-to-face support groups prior to the pandemic, which demonstrates that even before Covid-19 hit, many family carers were isolated and underserved by traditional support group models.
 The flexibility and access to 24/7 peer-to-peer support means that family carers can engage on their own terms, and at times that fit with their lives and caring duties.